clavinjune/clavinjune.dev/content/en/blogs/sieve-of-eratosthenes.md

 categories: ["tech"]
 images: ["https://images.unsplash.com/photo-1453733190371-0a9bedd82893?w=1920&q=50"]
 aliases: ["/blog/sieve-of-eratosthenes-a2a24c"]
-description: >
-  This post contains notes about how to find first N prime numbers in Go using Sieve of Eratosthenes
+description: "This post contains notes about how to find first N prime numbers in Go using Sieve of Eratosthenes"
 ---

 {{< unsplash user="@roman_lazygeek" src="photo-1453733190371-0a9bedd82893" q="50" >}}